microsoft/msticpy/docs/source/data_analysis/PivotFunctions.rst

 pivot functions with the ``get_pivot_list()`` function, the shortcut versions of the pivot functions appear without a "." in the name.

-To help keep the type of function clear, data query shortcuts are prefixed with "qry\_" and threat intelligence lookups with "ti\_".
+To help you navigate which shortcut does what, data query shortcuts are prefixed with "qry\_" and threat intelligence lookups with "ti\_".

+You can create your own shortcut methods to existing or custom pivot functions as described in `Creating and deleting shortcut pivot functions`_.

 Using the Pivot Browser
 ~~~~~~~~~~~~~~~~~~~~~~~